 U.S. Domestic Hazardous Materials Transportation

-KMCL lawyers have experience counseling carriers, shippers and transportation intermediaries, such as freight forwarders and customs brokers, on their obligations under the federal Hazardous Materials Regulations and state and local regulations affecting the transportation of hazardous materials.
+KMCL lawyers have significant and longstanding experience counseling carriers, shippers, and transportation intermediaries, such as freight forwarders and customs brokers, on their obligations under the federal Hazardous Materials Regulations and state and local regulations affecting the transportation of hazardous materials.
 Our lawyers have brought that experience to bear in assisting clients in numerous complex business transactions involving the carriage of hazardous materials, including the drafting of logistics and supply chain agreements.
-This experience includes advising companies that transport and handle munitions and weapon systems for the U.S. Department of Defense under the hazardous materials-related provisions of the Defense Transportation Regulations.

 When new regulations are proposed, we comment on them during the rulemaking process.
 KMCL’s lawyers have drafted comments submitted to the dockets of almost every significant hazardous materials rulemaking proposed by the DOT over the past several years, including:

 Notice of Proposed Rulemaking: Hazardous Materials Transportation: Revisions of Special Permits Procedures, Docket No. PHMSA–2009–0410 (HM-233B), issued by the Pipeline and Hazardous Materials Safety Administration on July 27, 2010.

 Batteries, Docket No. PHMSA–2009–0095 (HM–224F), issued by the Pipeline and Hazardous Materials Safety Administration on January 11, 2010.

 Notice of Proposed Rulemaking: Railroad Safety Enforcement Procedures; Enforcement, Appeal and Hearing Procedures for Rail Routing Decisions, Docket No. FRA–2007–28573, issued by the Federal Railroad Administration on April 16, 2008.